-The interest and dividend income collected in the Fund as well as other ordinary income less costs shall be distributed at the discretion of the Management Company.
+The ordinary net income received by the Fund will be distributed at the discretion of the Management Company for class A units.
 Apart from ordinary net income, the Management Company can distribute capital gains, proceeds from the sale of subscription rights, and/or other non-recurring earnings minus capital losses, as well as other assets either wholly or partially in cash or as bonus units in accordance with Article 11(3) of the Management Regulations.